Digital TransformationAugust 8, 202512 min read

 • Productivity Increase: 33% improvement from 2018 baseline

-• Cost Reduction: 33% lower whole-life costs
+• Cost Target: 33% lower whole-life costs

 • Time Savings: 33% faster project delivery